What film lost the most money?

 When it comes to the world of cinema, success is often measured box office numbers and critical acclaim.
 However, not every film can be a blockbuster hit.
-In fact, some movies end up being massive financial disasters, losing millions of dollars in the process.
-Today, we delve into the depths of the film industry to uncover the title of the movie that holds the unfortunate record for the biggest financial loss in history.
+In fact, some movies end up being colossal financial failures, losing millions of dollars in the process.
+Today, we delve into the depths of the film industry to uncover the title of the biggest box office flop in history.

 The Film: “Cutthroat Island”